Chen Shaokuan: Early life and career

-Chen Shaokuan was born on 7 October 1889 in Chengmen Village (now Chengmenzhen) in Min County, Fuzhou.
-Chen's father served in the Imperial Chinese Navy, originally having a career in carpenting.
+Chen Shaokuan was born on October 7, 1889 in Chengmen Town in Cangshan, Fuzhou.
+Chen's father served in the Imperial Chinese Navy, originally having a career in carpentry.
 He took an interest to his father's occupation, attending the Jiangnan Naval Academy in Nanjing at the age of 17.
 At 20 years old he graduated from the academy and was assigned to the training cruiser Tongji, then in 1910 he served aboard the Jingqing.
 Rising up the ranks, he was promoted to Lieutenant Commander on the eve of World War I in 1914, now serving for the navy of the Republic of China.

 World War I

 Since China was mainly neutral during WW1, Chen had limited involvement in the war.
 In an event unrelated to the war, he was once again promoted, this time as a commander, now assigned to the Zhaohe.
 He witnessed naval combat for the first time after visiting the United States and United Kingdom onboard British warships despite the many dangers that he would have faced at the time.
 Chen also served as a naval attaché to France, Italy and the United Kingdom.